Ymär Sali

-Ymär Sali (Үмәр Сәли; Literary Tatar: Гомәр Сәли, Ğömər Səli - né Alautdinoff/Alautdin, Аляутдинов; February 5, 1876 - August 12, 1951) was a Tatar entrepreneur and leader in the city of Tampere, Finland.
+Ymär Sali (né Alautdinoff; Умяр Аляутдинов; Mishar Dialect: "Ümär", Literary Tatar: Гомәр Сәли / Галәветдин, Ğomər Səli / Ğaləwetdin; 5 February 1876 – 12 August 1951) was a Finnish entrepreneur in the city of Tampere.
 As a successful shopkeeper, Sali was the main financial contributor in establishing the congregation for local Tatars and today he is revered as a kind of father figure of the congregation.
 Sali is also remembered as someone who helped fellow Mishar Tatars moving to Finland and the ones who settled in Saint Petersburg.

 Biography

-Ymär Sali (Ümär Säli; né Alautdinoff) was born as the child of Äläwetdin and Zäwcan in Russian Empire, Nizhny Novgorod Governorate - a Tatar village named Aktuk.
-In 1896 he married Zeliha Gubeidullin (Zäliha Göbäydulla) in the village.
+Ymär Sali (né Alautdinoff) was born in the Tatar village of Aktuk, in the Russian Empire's Nizhny Novgorod Governorate.
+In 1896 he married Zeliha Gubeidullin (Gubaidullina) in the village.
 Sali had visited Tampere in 1800s as a merchant many times before eventually moving in the city in 1926.

 Sali had a shop in Hämeenkatu, which sold a wide variety of products, such as furs and fabrics.
 The shop was a place where many local Tatars gathered to talk about their daily lives.
 He worked in the shop until his death.

 Sali has been described as a sensitive person, who deeply loved his people.
-Due to his financial contribution, The Tampere Islamic Congregation was established in 1943.
+Due to his financial contribution, the Tampere Islamic Congregation was established in 1943.
 He operated as chairman of the board for the rest of his life.
-Before, he had also been a member of the board for The Finnish-Islamic Congregation.
+Before, he had also been a member of the board for the Finnish-Islamic Congregation.
 When the congregation in Tampere acquired its first property with 960 000 Finnish marks, Sali's portion of it was 596 000.
 He also donated a house for the congregation, located in Tammelankatu.
 When the congregation later bought another property, Sali once again donated most of the money.
-He was also a chairman of the board for The Tampere Turkish Society during 1930's.
+He was also a chairman of the board for the Tampere Turkish Society during 1930's.

-Sali took part in a 20-year anniversary celebration of Idel Ural State in Warsaw, Poland - during February 1938.
-It was organized by a Tatar activist-writer Ayaz Ishaki.
+Sali took part in a 20-year anniversary celebration of the Idel-Ural State in Warsaw, Poland during February 1938.
+It was organized by Tatar activist and writer Ayaz İshaki.
 He gave Sali the honor of laying down a wreath to a tomb of a Polish Muslim soldier.